Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ## Add and configure the official Progressive Web App plugin

 We've already talked about the `@vue/cli-service` listed in your project's `devDependencies`.
 The other two packages, `@vue/cli-plugin-babel` and `@vue/cli-plugin-eslint` are plugins for the Vue CLI 3.

+### Understanding Vue CLI's plugins

 The Vue CLI 3 is centered around plugins that can augment either the development or functionality of your application.
 They can be individually added, removed and updated, in most cases without you having to change anything about your application or configuration.
 Most plugins also have a sensible default configuration, that means, you don't even have to configure that plugin, only if you want to change its default behaviour.
 This goes so far as to many plugins not even placing their default configuration in your `package.json` or their separate configuration files.

-All official plugins are prefixed with `@vue/cli-plugin`,  whereas community plugins are prefixed with `vue-cli-plugin` (TODO Add link to Nightwatch/Cucumber plugin).
+### `@vue/cli-plugin-babel`

 The already installed `@vue/cli-plugin-babel` transforms your ES2015+ code according to the configuration in `babel.config.js`.
 By default it uses a `@vue/app` preset, making sure your application works on all browsers supported by the Vue framework itself (TODO Add link to the browser support of Vue), and the `browserlist` field in your `package.json`.
 This field is also used for PostCSS (TODO Add a link to the documentation).

+### `@vue/cli-plugin-eslint`

 `@vue/cli-plugin-eslint` checks your code against the `eslintConfig` configuration in your `package.json` files.
 It does this whenever you make changes to your code (while running the development server via `npm run dev`).

+### Adding the Progressive Web App plugin

 Now, if we want to add further plugins we can use the `vue add` command, followed by either the full name of the plugin, or a shorthand version.
 The following two commands lead to the same result: